therealmukul/wheres-inflation-at/README.md

-# Python Web Service Template
+# Backend-Frontend Reorganized Project

-A production-ready Python web service template built with FastAPI.
-This template provides a solid foundation for building REST APIs with essential features like health checks, CRUD operations, proper error handling, and comprehensive testing.
+A reorganized project structure separating backend and frontend concerns.
+The backend is a production-ready Python web service built with FastAPI, while the frontend directory is prepared for modern web application development.

 ## Features